pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_overview.md

 - Ruby 2.7+
 - Basic Ruby knowledge
 - Bundler (optional)
-- PubNub account and keys
+- PubNub account and keyset

 ## Setup

 ### Get your PubNub keys

-- Sign in or create an account in the Admin Portal.
+- Sign in or create an account on the PubNub Admin Portal.
-- Create an app and use the generated keyset (use separate keysets for dev/prod).
+- Create an app or use an existing one.
-- Note your publish and subscribe keys.
+- Use the generated keyset (publish/subscribe keys).
+Prefer separate keysets for dev/prod.

 ### Install the SDK

 ##### SDK version

-Use the latest SDK version.
+Use the latest SDK version for features and security.

-Install with RubyGems:
+Install via RubyGems:

 ```
 `1gem install pubnub